graybeal/cf-conventions/FAQ.md

 <a name="udunits"></a>
 ## CF and COARDS Units (UDUNITS)
+,
+<a name="udunits_why"></a>
+### Why does CF use UDUNITS as its standard?
+[UDUNITS](http://www.unidata.ucar.edu/software/udunits/) was specified in the original COARDS convention ("Where possible the units attribute should be formatted as per the recommendations in the Unidata udunits package"), and is a widely used standard with many tools and libraries.
+The package contains an extensive unit database, which is in XML format and user-extensible (though the extensions will not be compliant with CF).

+Note that CF depends on UDUNITS as a standard for formatting the units string, but not as a software package.

 <a name="canonical"></a>
 ### Must a variable have the same units as its standard name's canonical units?